SophiaQuick17/CS2/programming/day13/README.txt

-DiGraphReader.java - This file isn't included, please include your day11 implementation ISearcher.java     - An interface for classes that provide graph searches. graphfile.cs2      - A simple graph file for a basic test
+DiGraphReader.java - This file isn't included, please include your day11 implementation ISearcher.java     - An interface for classes that provide graph searches. graphfile.cs2      - A simple graph file for a basic test Searcher.java      - A program that runs my searchers, also change return statement to get breadth or depth